Horror Story

 The month was January.
 The year was 1997.
 The city was New York City.

-The sun was going down, my dorm room was home, only one I had, and I was walking home.
+The sun was going down, my dorm room was home, only one I had, and I was walking there.

-I was still sweating alcohol from the night before.
-I was still a fantastically and enormously insecure person.
+I was sweating alcohol from the night before.
+I was a fantastically and enormously insecure person.
 I was living my best life.
 I was dating a performance artist.

 She was a violent offender.
 She was constantly threatening my castration.
 She had a job to do.

-On an academic excellence scholarship, I was attending a prestigious university that, due to a tragic act of terrorism, doesn’t exist anymore.
+I was on an academic excellence scholarship, attending a prestigious university that, due to a tragic act of terrorism, no longer exists.
 It’s just gone!

-Now, at this moment, I was walking across an extra icy version of the Manhattan Bridge when, in my mind, a graveyard getting ravaged by grave robbers suddenly appeared.
+Now, at this moment, as I was walking across an extra icy version of the Manhattan Bridge, there suddenly appeared a graveyard getting ravaged by grave robbers.

-Distracted, I slipped on deadly black ice, falling into a river of treacherous sharpness.
+Distracted, I slipped on black ice, falling into a river of treacherous sharpness.

-At the same minute, in Missouri, my mother’s live-in-boyfriend buried her body in the backyard.
+At the same moment, in Missouri, my mother’s live-in-boyfriend buried her body in the backyard.

 He had a job to do.
 He needed the money.
 He never got rich.

 Instead, he got a haunted backyard.
-But, that only lasted a moment.
+That lasted only a moment.

-Glued to my mother’s sofa, waiting for law enforcement to surround him, he ate candy.
+Glued to my mother’s sofa, waiting for the law to surround, he ate candy.

 His name was John Hardbridge.

-I remember all the lawyers, their shoes and faces.
+I remember the courtroom.
+I remember the lawyers, their shoes and faces.

 I was asked to help determine Hardbridge’s sentence.